Usher Aside, Here’s Why We Should Put Some Respect On The Weeknd’s Name

 “House of Balloons literally changed the sound of pop music before my eyes,” he said.
 “I heard ‘Climax,’ that [2012] Usher song, and was like, ‘Holy fu**, that’s a Weeknd song.’
 It was very flattering, and I knew I was doing something right, but I also got angry.
 But the older I got, I realized it’s a good thing.”

-Now when first reading this, I too was discomforted by the Weeknd’s broad statement.
+When first reading this, I too was discomforted by The Weeknd’s broad statement.
 The man wasn’t specific at all.

 Although I agree that both “Climax” and The Weekend’s music both have electronic influences, to call “Climax” a straight-up Weeknd song was problematic.